The Complete

 The bridging loan application process will vary from lender to lender.
 Simply explained, there will be only a few key stages to all claims.
 A lender will receive an initial enquiry, assess its merits, and determine if they can help.
 Eventually, so long as everything falls into place, lenders will issue funding to the claimant.

-Here at Market Financial Solutions (MFS), we follow a simple five step process.
+Here at Market Financial Solutions, we follow a simple five step process.
 We receive a loan enquiry, which can come to us over the phone, through email, or via our website.
 We will issue indicative terms, which are subject to credit approval and receipt of your information.
 A decision in principle will be issued, subject to valuations, due diligence, legal terms, and other assessments.

 After this, valuers and solicitors will be instructed to act, and commitment fees will be paid.
 Beyond this, legal paperwork is issued.
 The loan itself will then be drawn down by you for your property investment and the commitment fees are refunded.